steveofficer/UIAQuery/README.md

 UIAQuery
 ========

-A query processor that allows for jQuery like selectors for extracting AutomationElements from the .NET UI Automation library
+A wrapper around the .NET UI Automation library that allows you to query elements using syntax similar to jQuery\CSS selectors.

 Query Syntax
 ------------